apache/atlas/docs/src/documents/Setup/InstallationInstruction.md

 * Start Apache Solr in cloud mode.

 SolrCloud mode uses a ZooKeeper Service as a highly available, central location for cluster management.
 For a small cluster, running with an existing ZooKeeper quorum should be fine.
 For larger clusters, you would want to run separate multiple ZooKeeper quorum with at least 3 servers.
-  Note: Apache Atlas currently supports Apache Solr in "cloud" mode only. "http" mode is not supported.
   For more information, refer Apache Solr documentation - https://cwiki.apache.org/confluence/display/solr/SolrCloud

    * For e.g., to bring up an Apache Solr node listening on port 8983 on a machine, you can use the command: